Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Limit when

-\begin{lemma}\Label{ContinuousStabilizerFixedPoint} Let $G$ be a non-trivial subgroup of $\PSL(2,\C)$.
-Consider the (pointwise) stabilizer of $G$ by conjugation by $\PSL(2, \C)$.
+\begin{lemma}\Label{ContinuousStabilizerFixedPoint} Let $G$ be a non-trivial subgroup of $\PSL_2\C$.
+Consider the (pointwise) stabilizer of the action $\PSL_2\C \curvearrowright G$ by conjugation.
 Suppose that the stabilizer is continuous.
 Then there is a set $\Lambda$ of one or two points of $\CP^1$ fixed pointwise by the action of $G$. \end{lemma} \begin{proof} Suppose that $G$ has a continuous stabilizer.
-Then, clearly, $G$ is an elementary subgroup of $\PSL(2, \C)$.
+Then, clearly, $G$ is an elementary subgroup of $\PSL_2\C$.
 First suppose, in addition, that $G$ contains a hyperbolic element $h$.
-Then no element in $G$ exchanges the fixed points of $h$, as otherwise the stabilizer can not be continuous.
+Then no element in $G$ exchanges the fixed points of $h$, as otherwise, the stabilizer cannot be continuous.
 Therefore $\Lambda$ is the fixed point set of $h$, and all elements in $G \minus \{I\}$ must be hyperbolic or elliptic elements with the same axis.

 Next suppose that $G$ contains a parabolic element $p$.
-Then there is no elliptic element or hyperbolic element in $G$, as otherwise the stabilizer can not be continuous.
+Then there is no elliptic element or hyperbolic element in $G$, as otherwise, the stabilizer cannot be continuous.
 Then $\Lambda$ must be the single fixed point of $p$, and all $G \minus \{I\}$ are all parabolic elements with the same fixed point.

 Suppose that $G$ contains an elliptic element $e$ and contains no hyperbolic element.
-Then, similarly, $\Lambda$ must the fixed point set of $e$, and $G$ contains no parabolic element.
+Then, similarly, $\Lambda$ must be the fixed point set of $e$, and $G$ contains no parabolic element.
 Moreover $G \minus \{I\}$ are all elliptic elements with a common axis.
-Then $\Lambda$ is the set of the two endpoints of the axis. \end{proof} Given a $\CP^1$-surface with a puncture such that the holonomy around the puncture is trivial, its developing map continuously extends to the puncture, so that it is a branched covering map near the puncture. \begin{lemma}\Label{PunctureNotAtAxis} Let $F$ be a compact surface with finitely many punctures, such that the Euler characteristic of $F$ is negative.
-Let $(f, \rho)$ be a developing pair of a $\CP^1$-structure $C$ on $F$ such that \begin{itemize} \item $\rho\col \pi_1(F) \to \PSL(2,\C)$ is not the trivial representation, \item the holonomy around each puncture is trivial, and \item the stabilizer of $\Im \,\rho$ in $\PSL(2, \C)$ is continuous; thus let $\Lambda \sub \CP^1$ be the one- or two-point set in Lemma \ref{ContinuousStabilizerFixedPoint}. \end{itemize} Then, there is a puncture $p$ of $F$ such that $f(p)$ is not a point of $\Lambda$. \end{lemma}
+Then $\Lambda$ is the set of the two endpoints of the axis. \end{proof} Given a $\CP^1$-surface with a cusp such that the holonomy around the cusp is trivial, its developing map continuously extends to the cusp, so that it is a branched covering map near the cusp. \begin{lemma}\Label{PunctureNotAtAxis} Let $F$ be a compact surface with finitely many punctures, such that the Euler characteristic of $F$ is negative.
+Let $(f, \rho)$ be a developing pair of a $\CP^1$-structure $C$ on $F$ such that \begin{itemize} \item $\rho\col \pi_1(F) \to \PSL_2\C$ is not the trivial representation, \item the holonomy around each puncture is trivial, and \item the stabilizer of $\Im \,\rho$ in $\PSL_2\C$ is continuous; thus let $\Lambda \sub \CP^1$ be the one- or two-point set in Lemma \ref{ContinuousStabilizerFixedPoint}. \end{itemize} Then, there is a cusp $p$ of $F$ such that $f(p)$ is not a point of $\Lambda$. \end{lemma}